-Government data released today on households below average income show that many families in the UK are struggling to achieve a decent standard of living.
+Government data on households below average income show that many families in the UK are struggling to achieve a decent standard of living.
 In 2017/18, there were 14 million people living in households with an income below the poverty line (after housing costs).
 This is 22% of the UK population.
 The figures also show that in the last few years, both child and pensioner poverty have been on the rise and in-work poverty has reached a new high.

 So why does this matter?
 When considering the extent of poverty in this country, one of the things we cannot afford to lose sight of is this: being poor is bad for your health.

-Data published this week by the Office for National Statistics show a staggering level of variation in the years of life you can expect to live in good health in England and Wales depending on your social and economic circumstances.
+Data published by the Office for National Statistics show a staggering level of variation in the years of life you can expect to live in good health in England and Wales depending on your social and economic circumstances.
 People born in the most deprived areas of England are expected to have over 18 fewer years of life in good health than those born in the least deprived areas.

 Living in poverty affects health in direct and indirect ways.
 There are the immediate consequences of living in poor-quality housing, such as greater risk of respiratory problems and increased stress from exposure to noise and overcrowding.
 Consuming the same calories from healthier food is on average three times more expensive compared to less healthy food.

 The poorest neighbourhoods have greater exposure to air pollution.
 80% of London primary schools with poor air quality are in the most deprived communities.
 Typically, these neighbourhoods have fewer places to exercise and buy healthy food, plus increased exposure to fast food outlets and betting shops.

 Managing on a low income can also lead to continual stress, which affects mental health, wellbeing and relationships.
 Stress is increasingly being shown to have a long-term physiological impact, particularly for exposures during childhood.